 Until recently, no BMWs were among the Android Auto compatible cars, and the only way to get this software was to go aftermarket.
 However, in December 2019 the automaker announced that from July 2020, owners of the latest models will be able to use Android Auto in BMW cars.
 What does it mean?

-Only 2019/2020 BMW vehicles with the 7th-generation iDrive system (Live Cockpit Professional) will be equipped with the necessary hardware and software for Android Auto integration.
+Only 2019/2020 and later BMW vehicles with the 7th-generation iDrive system (Live Cockpit Professional) will be equipped with the necessary hardware and software for Android Auto integration.
 BMW also informed that only wireless connection will be available, making the automaker one of the few car manufacturers offering the plug-free connection, but also limiting the number of smartphones it will be possible to use.

 BMW Android Auto will integrate with the vehicle’s digital cockpit, with info display on the digital cluster as well as head-up display.